sithu/cedar-doc/docs/user.md

 `Employee` > `User`

-User is one essential entity for the application to work beginning from log in to team scheduling.
+User is one essential entities for the application to work beginning from log in to team scheduling.

 ## Add User